carlonicolo/introsde-2015-assignment-1/README.md

 	}
 }
 ```
-Is important to underline the creating of the Schema from the people.xsd
+Is important to underline the creation of the Schema from the people.xsd
 ```java
 SchemaFactory schemaFactory = SchemaFactory.newInstance("http://www.w3.org/2001/XMLSchema");
 Schema schema = schemaFactory.newSchema(new File("people.xsd"));